barbatoz0220/Densely-populated-FMD/README.md

 ## Introduction

-Welcome to the official codebase for the research "Densely Populated Regions Face Masks Localization and Classification Using Deep Learning Models" by our team from [International University - VNU-HCM](https://hcmiu.edu.vn/en/):
+Welcome to the official codebase for the research "Densely Populated Regions Face Masks Localization and Classification Using Deep Learning Models" by our team from [International University - VNU-HCM](https://hcmiu.edu.vn/en/) with:

-- @barbatoz0220 - Anh Pham H.N. as first author
+- @barbatoz0220 - Anh Pham H.N. as 1<sup>st</sup> author
-- @indigoYoshimaru - Linh Phung K. as second author
+- @indigoYoshimaru - Linh Phung K. as 2<sup>nd</sup> author
-- @lttvi - Vi Le T.T. as third author
+- @lttvi - Vi Le T.T. as 3<sup>rd</sup> author
 - and [Dr. Nga Ly T.](https://it.hcmiu.edu.vn/user/ltnga/) as supervisor

 ## Overview